Laurie E. Paarlberg – Texas A&M University

 Rachel E. Rosenbloom – Northeastern University School of Law

-Rachel E. Rosenbloom is Associate Professor of Law at Northeastern University School of Law, where she teaches courses on immigration law, refugee and asylum law, and administrative law.
+Rachel E. Rosenbloom is Professor of Law at Northeastern University School of Law and co-director of Northeastern’s Immigrant Justice Clinic.
+She teaches courses on immigration law, refugee and asylum law, and administrative law.
 Her recent scholarship has focused on the intersection of criminal law and immigration law, the possibilities and limits of transnational legal advocacy in advancing the rights of deportees, and the role of race and immigration enforcement in the construction of U.S. citizenship.

 Emily Rosenman – University of British Columbia